AveryElise/Sudoku/README.md

 ![](images/inputCustom.gif)

-Get a visual cue of your progress using 'Grade Board' - a flash or red means the board (with all current entries) is unsolvable.
+Get a visual cue of your progress using 'Grade Board' - a flash of red means the board (with all current entries) is unsolvable.
 Yellow means it is solvable, but not yet solved.
 Green indicates a fully solved board.

 ![](images/grade.gif)